Watters Smith Memorial State Park

 Watters Smith Memorial State Park is a 532 acre historical park and national historic district with a pioneer homestead and museum located in Harrison County, West Virginia.
-The homestead, rising above Duck Creek, is a memorial to settler Watters Smith, who was born in Trenton, New Jersey, in 1767, and moved to Harrison County in what was then Virginia, in 1796, with his wife Elizabeth Davisson Smith.
-A log cabin similar to the original was moved and reconstructed on the park, together with farm buildings typical of early 19th century settlement.
+The homestead, rising above Duck Creek, is a memorial to settler Watters Smith, who was born in Trenton, New Jersey, in 1767, and moved to Harrison County, in what was then Virginia, in 1796, with his wife, Elizabeth Davisson Smith.
+A log cabin similar to the original was moved and reconstructed in the park, together with farm buildings typical of early 19th-century settlements.
 The more modern Smith family home (c.
 1876) has been restored as a museum, and an additional museum houses many local farm artifacts from earlier eras.
 Guided tours are offered from Memorial Day weekend through Labor Day.
 In addition, the park features swimming, picnicking, hiking trails, and horseback riding.

 It was listed on the National Register of Historic Places in 1974 as the Watters Smith Farm on Duck Creek.

 Mountain biking

-Watters Smith Park has become a local hot spot for mountain biking.
-The park boasts a bike wash and maintenance area and over 12 miles of single track riding including numerous technical sections and elevation gains.
-With up-to-date maps and well marked trails, the park offers trails for every skill level from beginner to expert.
+Watters Smith Park is used for mountain biking.
+The park includes a bike wash, a maintenance area, and over 12 miles of single-track riding with technical sections and elevation gains.
+Featuring maps and marked trails, the park has trails designated for beginner to expert skill levels.